I’m a psychotherapist in private practice in the San Francisco Bay Area.

 Episcopal Community Services, where I provide training, support, and consultation to people working as staff and managers in the Supportive Housing Program

-Sage Health (“Making Psychedelic Assisted Therapy & Training Accessible”), where I’ve been training in Ketamine-Assisted Therapy, and am now also working in clinical supervision with psychotherapy interns training in Ketamine-Assisted Therapy
+Alchemy Therapy (“Making Psychedelic Assisted Therapy & Training Accessible”), where I’m working in clinical supervision with psychotherapy interns training in Ketamine-Assisted Therapy

 SF Family Treatment Court and Homeless Prenatal Program as part of their collaborative work providing “highly coordinated, family focused, and trauma informed care to parents and children that will result in fewer children entering foster care and more families experiencing long-term reunification”– and I do my best to support their work with behavioral health issues via clinical consultation and direct staff support.